-EGCG (from green tea extract) antioxidant; brain-protecting properties.
-These polyphenols in green tea offer neuroprotective effects, help to increase availability of dopamine.
-EGCG has been shown to have a positive effect on the electrical activity of dopaminergic neurons in the substantia nigra, the area of the brain where dopamine is made.
+EGCG (from green tea extract) – an antioxidant with brain-protective properties.
+The polyphenols in green tea offer neuroprotective properties and help to increase the availability of dopamine.
+EGCG has been shown to have a positive effect on the electrical activity of dopaminergic neurons in the substantia nigra -the area of the brain where dopamine is made.

 Recommended Dosage: As a dietary supplement, take one capsule two times daily, or as directed by your health care practitioner.